Floridays: Set list

-The only set list from the tour that's been confirmed is that of the Convention Center Arena in Dallas, TX.
+The only set list from the tour that's been confirmed is that of the Convention Center Arena in Dallas.
 While the structure of Buffett's set lists generally remain the same in a given tour, the song selection varies from night to night; so it's more than likely that there were many changes to the set list as the tour progressed.